junyong-moon/technology-forum/README.md

   hash: // a password hash
   email: // an email address to the user
-  registationDate: // the date when the user registrated }
+  registationDate: // the date when the user registrated
+  postReacted: // the list of posts that the user liked/disliked }
 ```